google/oss-fuzz/docs/getting-started/new-project-guide/go_lang.md

 ## Project files

-First, you need to write a Go fuzz target that accepts a stream of random bytes and calls the program API with that.
+First, you need to write a Go fuzz target that accepts a stream of bytes and calls the program API with that.
 This fuzz target should reside in your project repository ([example](https://github.com/golang/go/blob/4ad13555184eb0697c2e92c64c1b0bdb287ccc10/src/html/fuzz.go#L13)).

 The structure of the project directory in OSS-Fuzz repository doesn't differ for